In This Article

 There’s a lot of information floating around when it comes to caffeine levels in green tea compared to other drinks (like coffee).
-That's why we've tapped Monica Auslander Moreno—a registered dietitian and nutrition consultant for RSP Nutrition—to separate fact from fiction.
+That's why we've tapped several experts to separate fact from fiction.

 “In susceptible individuals, [caffeine] may contribute to anxiety,” Moreno says, adding that the effects of caffeine may be beneficial and enjoyable for some people, and hard to tolerate for others.
 Maybe you’re someone who can’t fathom leaving your house in the morning before drinking coffee, or perhaps you’re someone who feels anxious after just a small amount of coffee.
 Either way, the point is—caffeine affects everyone differently.
 Some people can metabolize caffeine very quickly, which makes them more tolerant to it, whereas others are very sensitive.
-So is green tea a healthier source of caffeine than coffee?
-We investigate, below.
+Read on to learn whether green tea is a healthier source of caffeine than coffee.

 How Much Caffeine Is In Green Tea?

 An eight-ounce cup of green tea usually contains somewhere between 20 and 50 mg of caffeine, which is a fairly low dose of caffeine according to Jeanette Kimszal, a registered dietitian nutritionist based in New Jersey.

 Keep in mind that not all green tea is the same—it comes in many varieties, including matcha, sencha, and bancha.
 The specific amount of caffeine in green tea will depend on the type of tea and how it’s brewed.
 Mia Syn, MS and RDN, says, "The most common type of green tea available is sencha green tea.
 Sencha green tea has a moderate amount of caffeine and is made through the most common processing methods in which the leaves are steamed and rolled."